-You’ve gotten a better idea of the LNAT multiple choice questions, but what about the LNAT essay?
-It’s time to turn to those good, old written communication skills as we guide you through the essay question, and how to create a compelling argument.
+You’ve got a better idea of the LNAT multiple choice questions, but what about the LNAT essay?
+It’s time to turn to those good old written communication skills as we guide you through the essay section of the LNAT and how to create a compelling argument.

-Although you score is not based on your essay, it’s still crucial that you write something that is going to impress law school admissions, so read our advice carefully…
+Although your overall score is not based on your essay, it’s still crucial that you write something that’s going to impress law school admissions, so read our advice carefully…

 Want even more guidance?